-You may wish to purchase travel or trip cancellation insurance when you purchase your ticket in case your plans change unexpectedly.
+You may wish to buy travel or trip cancellation insurance when you purchase your ticket in case your plans change unexpectedly.
 Discuss your options with your travel agent and be sure you know exactly what the policy covers.
 (For example, most policies specifically exclude travel disruption due to acts of war.)

 You should fly into Cape Town International Airport on the designated arrival day.
-As long as you have emailed your Arrival Information Form to the Stellenbosch International Office at least two weeks in advance of your arrival, they will send someone to meet you at the airport and bring you to Stellenbosch University (about a 30 minute drive).
+As long as you have filled out the online Arrival/Airport transfer form to the Stellenbosch International Office at least two weeks in advance of your arrival, they will send someone to meet you at the airport and bring you to Stellenbosch University (about a 30 minute drive).
+The Arrival/Airport transfer form can be found by clicking here.